TheConCHaProject/ConCHa/README.md

 ## Help Us Improve!

-If you run into any bugs or have suggestions for improvements, feel free to [Issues](https://github.com/TheConCHaProject/ConCha/issues).
+If you run into any bugs or have suggestions for improvements, feel free to post them [here](https://github.com/TheConCHaProject/ConCha/issues).
 We welcome feedback and contributions from the community!

+## Contacts
+If you have any questions, doubts, curiosity, or something else, send an email [✉️ galhalo_conn@astro.unam.mx](galhalo_conn@astro.unam.mx)

 ### License